badbug0101/docs/tcpdump-primer.md

     Options are things like e.g. `-i any -nn -A -v`.
     Expressions are things like e.g. `dst port 9999` and should be single quoted e.g. `'host www.example.com'`.

+* If the interface option is left unspecified (`-i`), then based on the implementation, `tcpdump` will choose the default interface available.
+On Linux and FreeBSD this is usually the first available network interface such as `eth0`, `re0`.
+On macOS, this is a pseudo interface `PKTAP` which captures on all available interfaces.

 * To trace packets on network interface `eth0` and **not** perform any DNS name resolution `-n` and give super brief info of the packet traces `-q`

     `$ tcpdump -i eth0 -nq`